jean/trello2txt/README.md

     vim /path/to/trello2txt/conf.py

 Change the configuration, you will need:
-- a trello api developper key [here](https://trello.com/docs/).
+- a trello API developer key [here](https://trello.com/docs/).
-- a trello api developper token [here](https://trello.com/docs/).
+- a trello API developer token [here](https://trello.com/docs/).
-- your master and slave board id (see the url in your webbrowser when you're connected to trello)
+- your master and slave board id (see the URL in your webbrowser when you're connected to trello)

 ## Usage